AnomalyInnovations/serverless-nodejs-starter/README.md

 To add another function as a new file to your project, simply add the new file and add the reference to `serverless.yml`.
 The `webpack.config.js` automatically handles functions in different files.

-### How It Works

-To ensure that you get all the ES7 capabilities while showing proper error messages and seamlessly integrating with the rest of your project, we do the following:

-- The `webpack.config.js` loads all your handlers using the `slsw.lib.entries` from the serverless-webpack plugin.
-This means that you don't have to edit the `webpack.config.js` when you add a new handler file.
-- Generate the sourcemaps for all the transpiled files and load the sourcemaps in each of the handler files.
-- Catch and log any unhandled exceptions to ensure that async functions can log errors.

-The result is that you should see proper error messages in your CloudWatch or console logs.

 ### Support

 - Send us an [email](mailto:contact@anoma.ly) if you have any questions